<- readRDS("data/tucker2019/mald_1_1.rds")

 \[ \begin{align} y & \sim Gaussian(\mu, \sigma)\\ \mu & = \beta_0 + \beta_1 \cdot x\\ \end{align} \]

-In these models, \(x\) was a numeric predictor, like speech rate.
+In these models, \(x\) was a numeric predictor, like speech rate in the chapter’s example.
 Numeric predictors are not the only type of predictors that a regression model can handle.
-Regression predictors can also be categorical: gender, age group, place of articulation, mono- vs bi-lingual, etc. However, regression model cannot handle categorical predictors directly: think about it, what would it mean to multiply \(\beta_1\) by “female” or by “old”.
+Regression predictors can also be categorical variables: gender, age group, place of articulation, mono- vs bi-lingual, etc. However, regression model cannot handle categorical predictors directly: think about it, what would it mean to multiply \(\beta_1\) by “female” or by “old”?
 Categorical predictors have to be re-coded as numbers.

 27.1 Revisiting reaction times